bgoonz/docs-collection/github/github/authenticating-to-github/troubleshooting-commit-signature-verification/using-a-verified-email-address-in-your-gpg-key.md

 ---
 title: Using a verified email address in your GPG key
-intro: 'When verifying a signature, {% data variables.product.product_name %} checks that the committer or tagger email address matches an email address from the GPG key''s identities and is a verified email address on the user''s account.
-This ensures that the key belongs to you and that you created the commit or tag.'
+intro: "When verifying a signature, {% data variables.product.product_name %} checks that the committer or tagger email address matches an email address from the GPG key's identities and is a verified email address on the user's account.
+This ensures that the key belongs to you and that you created the commit or tag."
 redirect_from:
   - /articles/using-a-verified-email-address-in-your-gpg-key
   - /github/authenticating-to-github/using-a-verified-email-address-in-your-gpg-key
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Identity
   - Access management
 shortTitle: Use verified email in GPG key
 ---

 {% ifversion fpt %}
 If you need to verify your GitHub email address, see "[Verifying your email address](/articles/verifying-your-email-address/)." {% endif %}If you need to update or add an email address to your GPG key, see "[Associating an email with your GPG key](/articles/associating-an-email-with-your-gpg-key)."